 “But no one becomes a master until they are sixty years old and knowledgeable in all the powers of the world.”

 “I was old yes.
-But I had never been a master charged with training of an only heir.
+But I had never been a master charged with the training of an only heir.
 It was an honour in so many ways.
-Only one heir is ever born.
-In every generation.
-So mine was a great responsibility.
+Only one heir is ever born, in every generation; mine was a great responsibility.
 When she was given to me, she was just a child.
 She was only five years old as all heirs are when they begin their training.
 When she turned ten she set us on the path towards the end of the dragon age.”

 “I heard that the age ended during Deon’s lifetime.”